Data Collection Apps as Passive Income Source

 reviewer 3

-Sophie Fischer – Our Expert Network Specialist: Sophie is from Hamburg, Germany and is our specialist on Expert Networks.
+Sophie – Our Expert Network Specialist: Sophie is from Hamburg, Germany and is our specialist on Expert Networks.
 After several years of working as a top executive, Sophie is now an independent consultant and is signed up as a council member of several networks.
 When she is not helping HuginX write Expert Network reviews, she can often be found enjoying thrilling Nordic noir crime series.

 • Transparency: Is the purpose of sharing data clear?